7ombie/textmode/README.md

 ### The Font & Glyphs

-The font array (`textmode.font.data`) contains a 16x32x1px bitmapped font, stored as an array of 16,384 bytes, divided into 256 blocks of 64 bytes.
+The font array (`textmode.font.data`) contains a bitmapped, 16x32 font, stored as an array of 16,384 bytes, divided into 256 blocks of 64 bytes.
 Each block of 64 bytes encodes 32 rows of 16 pixels (one bit per pixel).

 The bits for the individual pixels are stored from left to right, with the rows stored from top to bottom.

-The default font is a currently just a copy of the first 256 characters from the 16x32 stroke of [the Terminus Font][2].
+The default font is currently just a copy of the first 256 characters from the 16x32 stroke of [the Terminus Font][2].

 IMPORTANT: The glyphs (and the character mapping generally) for the upper 128